beetbox/aura/docs/index.rst

 =======================

 AURA is an API specification for music libraries.
-Music players---from HTML5 applications to mobile apps to embedded devices---can use AURA to talk to servers that host a catalog of music.
+Music players---from HTML5 applications to mobile apps to embedded devices---use AURA to access servers that host catalogs of music.
+An AURA server can act as a personal alternative to centralized cloud services like Spotify or Rdio.

-AURA is a lightweight and open alternative to the `DLNA`_ protocols and ad-hoc proprietary interfaces such as `DAAP`_.
+The AURA protocol is a lightweight and open alternative to `DLNA`_ or `DAAP`_.

 The API specification is organized as a *core API* that reflects the basic concepts and optional *extensions*.
 While not every sever will implement the